The Life & Rhymes of Archy

 sometimes muse, Mehitabel the cat – ‘I was Cleopatra once’.
 Both are

-convinced they’ve lived previous lives.
+they’ve lived previous lives.
 First published as free verse poetry in

-the New York Daily Sun, Archy rose from cult status to become a legend in his
+Daily Sun, Archy rose from cult status to become a legend in his

 own lifetime.